gov-cy/govcy-design-system-docs-v0/src/components/text_input.md

 If you are asking just one question per page(LINK) as recommended, you can set the contents of the `<label>` as the page heading.

-Read more about why and how to set legends as headings(LINK).
+Read more about why and [how to set legends as headings](../../patterns/labels_and_legend_headings).

 If you’re asking more than one question on the page, do not set the contents of the `<legent>` as the page heading.
 Read more about asking multiple questions on question pages(LINK).

-Use hint text(LINK) for help that’s relevant to the majority of users, like how their information will be used, or where to find it.
+Use [hint text](../../patterns/hint_text) for help that’s relevant to the majority of users, like how their information will be used, or where to find it.

 ### Show errors
 Error messages should follow the guidance in [error message](../error_message) and have specific error messages for specific error states.